Special Group (India)

 The Special Group (SG) is the clandestine operations unit of Cabinet Secretariat (Cabinet Secretariat).
 It is responsible for covert and paramilitary operations and is known as 4 Vikas, 22 SF and 22 SG.
 (Note: The Special Group is different from the Vikas battalions of the Special Frontier Force; the name "4 Vikas" was given to it to create confusion.
 The designation of "22 SF" was given to the SG when it was deployed in Jammu and Kashmir (for counter-insurgency operations) to conceal the real name of the unit; obituaries for SG personnel who died carried this name.
 The number 22 in this designation is in succession with the number 21 in Indian Army‘s 21 Para (SF).)
-Its responsibilities include conducting operations to thwart urban terrorism with which the Indian Armed Forces may not wish to be overtly associated.
+Its responsibilities include conducting operations with which the Indian Armed Forces may not wish to be overtly associated.

 Established in 1981, it was raised in the following year under Project Sunray.
 Its existence was previously unknown to the public.
 There are a total of four SG squadrons, with each squadron consisting of four troops and each troop consisting of 25 personnel.
 Each troop has a specialized skill-set.
 SG draws its personnel from all the branches of Indian Armed Forces, with 20-30% being drawn from the Special forces.
+The Commanding Officer of the unit is always a Special Forces officer.